Building back better for our communities

 During that time she has managed community programmes, delivered philanthropy events and currently works with a wide range of corporate partners and individuals to help them structure and deliver their charity and philanthropy programmes.
 This can range from working in partnership to develop a strategic focus to support a company’s ethos to deliver social value, to engagement with companies and their staff to participation in fundraising, social and networking opportunities and events.

 Prior to working at Forever Manchester Jean worked at Co-operative Insurance Society in their Legal Department and Company’s Secretary’s Department and within Corporate Affairs for Co-operative Financial Services winning national awards for their community involvement campaigns.
 Jean is a member of Manchester City Council’s Steering Group for its International Women’s Day campaign.

-As a passionate not for profit specialist she has worked with clients at local, regional and national levels, bringing a wealth of experience, having focused in the specialist sector areas of Charities, Social Housing and Education for 20 years.
+Sue is the Head of Beever and Struther’s Charity sector.
+She brings a wealth of experience, having focused in the specialist sector areas of Charities, Social Housing and Education for over 18 years.

 Interested In The Event?